Marie du Fresnay

-She was the mistress of Honoré de Balzac, to whom she gave a daughter, Marie-Caroline Du Fresnay (b.
+She was the mistress of Honoré de Balzac, by whom she had a daughter, Marie-Caroline du Fresnay (b.
 4 June 1834), the only child of the French author.
 Her own mother was the playwright and novelist Adèle Daminois.

-She was also the mother of French knight Ange Du Fresnay and the ancestor of French writer and silent film director Guy Du Fresnay as well as of French contemporary essayist and economist Philippe Du Fresnay.
+She was also the mother of French knight Ange Du Fresnay and the ancestor of French writer and silent film director Guy du Fresnay as well as of French contemporary essayist and economist Philippe du Fresnay.